alexpeattie/letsencrypt-fromscratch/README.md

 end
 ```

 The `"uri"` of the challenge will allow us to notify LE that we're ready to take the challenge, on to check if we've passed.
-The `"token"` is a unique, unguessable random value sent to us by LE that we'll need to **incorporate into our challenge response** to prove we control the domain.
+The `"token"` is a unique, unguessable, random value sent to us by LE that we'll need to **incorporate into our challenge response** to prove we control the domain.

 `"combinations"` is a another feature that's designed for the future.
 Right now we only have to pass 1 challenge to convince LE we control the domain.
 In the future we might see something like this: